-What’s the difference between pet insurance and renters insurance?
+What is the difference between pet insurance and renters insurance?

 How can renters insurance protect you and your pet?

-If you have an animal, make sure you have enough coverage to protect yourself financially if sued in the event your pet injures another person or animal or causes property damage.
-Most renters insurance policies do not cover “exotic pets” such as reptiles, amphibians and ferrets.
+A renters insurance policy is for people who do not own their residence and want to protect their personal property and shield themselves against liability.
+If you have an animal, you may want to make sure you have enough coverage to protect yourself financially if sued in the event your pet injures another person or animal or causes property damage.
+Many renters insurance policies do not cover “exotic pets” such as reptiles, amphibians and ferrets.

 Renters insurance can pay for damages to your rental home and to other people and their possessions if you, your pet or a family member causes injury or damages.
 It also pays medical expenses when a guest is injured in your home and extra living expenses if your home becomes uninhabitable after a fire, flood, storm or other disaster.